-Apart from the above transaction, there are no other material changes in CREIT's financial position by five percent (5%) or more and no condition that will warrant a more detailed discussion.
+There are no other material changes in CREIT's financial position by five percent (5%) or more and no condition that will warrant a more detailed discussion.
 Further, there are no material events and uncertainties known to management that would impact or change the reported financial information and condition of CREIT.

-Other than the impact of COVID-19 on the business and the happening of transaction discussed above which are both disclosed in Note 1 of the audited financial statements or Exhibit "2", there are no known trends or demands, commitments, events or uncertainties that will result in or that are reasonably likely to result in increasing or decreasing CREIT's liquidity in any material way.
+Other than the impact of COVID-19 on the business which is disclosed in Note 1 of the audited financial statements or Exhibit "2", there are no known trends or demands, commitments, events or uncertainties that will result in or that are reasonably likely to result in increasing or decreasing CREIT's liquidity in any material way.
 CREIT does not anticipate having any cash flow or liquidity problems.
 It is not in default or breach of any note, loan, lease or other indebtedness or financing arrangement requiring it to make payments.